-Because of the relative complexity of attempting to cover all economic sectors OQSI has concentrated on pehaps the most complex domain of agriculture, research, innovation and economic development.
+Because of the relative complexity of attempting to cover all economic sectors OQSI has concentrated on perhaps the most complex domain of agriculture, natural ecosystems, sustainable agricultural production (food, fibre & feedstocks) including food security and agricultural research and innovation for economic development.

-Because of this constant evolution in circumstances of the environment, technologies and appropriate techniques, training and mentoring of those concerned with research is of fundamental importance in enuring that the research and innovation process is effective and efficient.
-There is, therefore, a need for an extension service that supports the introduction of improved due diligence procedures for project design to ensure that, through the provision of information, training and mentoring, researchers optimise their project designs so as to maximise their return on investment while minimising risk.
+Because of this constant evolution in circumstances of the environment, technologies and appropriate techniques, training and mentoring of those concerned with research is of fundamental importance in ensuring that the research and innovation process is effective and efficient.
+There is, therefore, a need for an extension service that supports the introduction of improved due diligence procedures for project design to ensure that, through the provision of information, training and mentoring, researchers optimize their project designs so as to maximize their return on investment while minimizing risk.

-which will go live in January 2018 and which will facilitate hands-on training.
+which went live in January 2018 and that provide courses and hands-on training.